 Pendle twinning association

-Pendle is twinned with Creil in France and Marl in Germany.
+Pendle is twinned with Creil in France, situated about 40km northwest of Paris, and Marl in northwest Germany.

 Twinning helps us to form international friendships and understanding.
 The Association formed in 1973 when we first set up links with Creil.
 In 1994, we established links with Marl.